pwozniakowska/travel-blog/site/content/blog/from-rashidiya-to-somewhere.md

 ---
-title: From Rashidiya to somewhere
+title: From Ar-Raszidijja to somewhere....
-description: From Rashidiya to somewhere
+description: >-
+  Kitty R. and Grandpa T. meet a Man and His Sheep and have the stars within arm's reach.
 categories:
   - Morocco
   - Rashidiya